Skip to content

 3) Identify the Overtime Rate

-Overtime pay is typically 1.5 times your regular rate (also called “time and a half”), unless your state or employment agreement specifies otherwise.
+Employers typically pay overtime at 1.5 times your regular rate (also called “time and a half”), unless your state or employment agreement specifies otherwise.

 Example: If your regular rate is $20.00/hour, your overtime rate would be: